 King George's Field

-In 1936 Chaddesden Parish Council leased the remaining parkland from Quinton Estates of Birmingham.
-When the Parish Council was abolished in 1968, the lease was transferred to Derby County Borough for 99 years at £250 per annum.
+When Chaddesden was absorbed into the Borough of Derby in 1968 and the Parish Council abolished, the lease was renewed by Derby County Borough for 99 years.
 Later, Derby City Council acquired the freehold for £11,000.

-When the council acquired the park, the brook was a major problem as it flooded the park regularly.
+When Derby acquired the park, the brook was a major problem as it flooded the park regularly.
 The brook was deepened and straightened in the 1970s with the removal of many mature trees to improve the flow and new bridges were built.
-A children's play area, paddling pool, slide castle, sports pavilion, cafe, toilets and bowling greens were built.
+The children's play area, paddling pool and bowling greens were renewed, and a slide castle, sports pavilion, cafe and new toilets built.

 Conifers grow best in sandy soil and are rarely seen in Chaddesden's heavy clay.
 Here is a group of pine trees in Mosey Yard Plantation close to Chaddesden Brook.
 Mosey Yard Plantation was planted toward the end of the 19th century so it is likely that some of the trees are 130-140 years old.